Santroller/Santroller/index.md

 - Shortcuts
   - Replaces the previous hardcoded start + select to home feature, and allows for defining any combination of inputs and mapping that to an output.
   - The inputs do need to be of the same type however, so this means you can do things like requiring multiple digital inputs, but not an analog + a digital input
-  - You can even use this feature for Tap bar frets or the Selector switch.
-This can be useful if your are using a selector switch for your pickup selector, instead of a potentiometer.
+  - You can even use this feature for tap bar frets or the pickup selector.
+This can be useful if your are using an actual selector switch for your pickup selector, instead of a potentiometer.
 - Custom input mappings
   - You can map inputs from _any_ controller to _any_ output.
 This means you can do things like mapping a button press on a Wii guitar to tilt.
   - This also lets you do things like mapping a button press to a tap bar fret or the pickup selector on a Rock Band guitar